Tag archive for: Simulation

 Feedback from our students

-Stephanie: “This workshop was very interesting, and everyone who works with older people should be able to participate in this simulation workshop.
-Losing your senses is very unsettling.”
+Stéphanie: “This workshop was very interesting, and everyone who works with older adults should have the opportunity to participate in this simulation workshop.
+Losing one’s senses is very unsettling.”

 More photos: